 I am aware that all these writers and researchers are Jewish either because they have mentioned their ethnicity in their own writings, or it has been mentioned by other authors whom I regard as reliable.
 I have not, for example, merely relied on their having Jewish-sounding names.
 This is actually a very inaccurate way of determining ancestry, because, not only have many Jewish people anglicized their names, but also most surnames that Americans and British people think of as characteristically Jewish are actually German in origin, and only relatively more or less common among Jews than among German gentiles.
 Only a few surnames (e.g. Levin, Cohen) are exclusively Jewish in origin, and even these indicate, of course, only male-line ancestry.

 For whatever reason, Eysenck spent most of his life denying and concealing his own Jewish ancestry, practising what Macdonald calls ‘crypsis’.
+Interestingly, he also favourably reviewed the first installment of Macdonald’s so-called ‘Culture of Critique trilogy’, ‘A People That Shall Dwell alone’ (which I myself have reviewed here) in the psychology journal, Personality & Individual Differences, describing it as “a potentially very important contribution to the literature on eugenics, and on reproductive strategy”.
 Another prominent Jewish champion of hereditarian theories of racial difference was the leading libertarian economist Murray Rothbard.

 Admittedly, the first four of these very much form a clique, very much associated with one another, having jointly authored books and articles together and frequently citing one another’s work.
 This may be why they were the first five names to occur to me.
 It might also explain their common ethnicity, as it seems that, according to a study cited by Macdonald, Jewish scholars are more likely to collaborate with and cite fellow Jews (Greenwald & Schuh 1994).
 On the other hand, anthropologist Marshall Sahlins is not associated with this group, and prior to looking up his biographical details for the purpose of writing this paragraph, I was not aware he was of Jewish ancestry.
 Perhaps the next best-known critic of sociobiology (or at least the next one I could name offhand) is philosopher Phillip Kitcher, who, despite his German-sounding surname, is not, to my knowledge, of Jewish ancestry.